-- □ Are the modules in an appropriate subject area? - Does the nominee have experience of examining / teaching at this level? - Does the allocation seem appropriate in terms of number of modules and number of times a module will run? - □ If some of these modules are options and may not run every year, this should be highlighted. - □ If the number of modules seems excessive are there other factors that AQC should be apprised of? - □ If the number of modules seems light is this because the modules are in a very specific area that cannot be covered by another existing external examiner? - □ What is the assessment load of the modules?
+Are the modules in an appropriate subject area?
+Does the nominee have experience of examining / teaching at this level?
+Does the allocation seem appropriate in terms of number of modules and number of times a module will run?
+If some of these modules are options and may not run every year, this should be highlighted.
+If the number of modules seems excessive are there other factors that AQC should be apprised of?
+If the number of modules seems light is this because the modules are in a very specific area that cannot be covered by another existing external examiner?
+What is the assessment load of the modules?
 If a module has several pieces of assessment, has this been considered in the allocation?

-2.12 PAB External Examiner Nominations
+2.12 ★ SBE External Examiner Nominations

-Progression & Awards Boards consist of groups of related programmes within a School.
-New appointments should normally be based on the requirement that there is a single Progression & Awards Board External Examiner associated with a group of related programmes.
-Once a Subject External Examiner has served at least one year at UWS they may be invited to become a Progression & Awards Board External Examiner.
+The School Boards of Examiners (SBE) consist of groups of programmes within a School.
+New appointments should normally be based on the requirement that there is a single SBE external examiner associated with a group of programmes.
+Once a SAB external examiner has served at least one year at UWS they may be invited to become a SBE external examiner.
 This approach aims to recognise the contribution which the external examiner has made at the Subject level, acknowledging also that they now have a greater understanding of the University's assessment processes and systems.
-Therefore, in most cases, appointment of a new Progression & Awards Board External Examiner will normally result in a Subject External Examiner vacancy.
+It is likely, depending on the volume of progression and award decisions to be considered by the SBE that the external examiner would also continue in their role as a SAB external examiner.

-If PAB nominee has not previously been a subject external examiner at UWS, rationale and reassurance of appropriateness must be provided.
-E.g. is there no current subject external examiner willing/able to take on the duties?
+If the SBE nominee has not previously been a SAB external examiner at UWS, rationale and reassurance of appropriateness must be provided.
+E.g. is there no SAB external examiner willing/able to take on the duties?